-I spent Sunday afternoon exploring a new wood with a friend, not far from where I live.
+I spent the afternoon exploring a new wood with a friend, not far from where I live.
 The wood itself isn't new, obviously, but it was the first time I'd been.

 It was very cool, full of all the things that make me go "ooooh, this is amazing!" - lots of moss, for example, water dripping down the old quarry face, and even a rickety old wooden bridge with wire sides that definitely felt a bit risky to cross - somehow I felt like I'd been transported into The Goonies (LOVE that film).

 And foraging.
 We foraged for wild garlic, which was most exciting because I've wanted to do some foraging for a while.
 It feels so satisfying to have another way to ditch the plastic and packaging in the supermarket, which my heart is tolerating less and less.

 I could probably talk about woodlands and foraging and plastic all day, but I really wanted to expand on something I posted on Facebook yesterday which has been on my mind a lot lately.
 If you want to read that post first, you can find it here.